RobinHansen/SFND_Unscented_Kalman_Filter/README.md

 for instructions and the project rubric.

 ## Notes on the Solution
+To compile:

-To compile: mkdir build; cd build; cmake ..; make
+  mkdir build; cd build; cmake ..; make

 The file ukf.cpp was modified and the UKF algorithm parts as implemented during the course quizes were re-used.
 When running, the RMSE thresholds (`rmseThreshold` in highway.h) should not be exceeeded - this is the case.
-Additionally convergence should reached within 1 sec runtime.
+Additionally convergence should be reached within 1 sec runtime.
 Initially - as suggested - an identity matrix was used for matrix P (uncertainty).
-With this P  this was not the case.
+Faster convergence was achieved with lower values.

 The NIS values are written to two files (NIS_Lidar.csv and NIS_Radar.csv) for subsequent plotting by the Python program `NISplot.py`, e.g. in build directory: ../NISplot.py NIS_Lidar.py 7.81 (requires matplotlib).
 The output included below shows a consistent filter, with few values exceeding the 95% chi-square line.